bioperl/bioperl.github.io/howtos/SearchIO.md

 Writing and formatting output
 -----------------------------

-Often people want to write back out a [BLAST](BLAST "wikilink") report for users who are most comfortable with that output or if you want to visualize the context of a weakly aligned region and use human intuition to score the confidence of a putative homologue.
+Often people want to write back out a [BLAST] report for users who are most comfortable with that output or if you want to visualize the context of a weakly aligned region and use human intuition to score the confidence of a putative homologue.
 The modules are for creating output using the information.

-currently creates output in a few different formats: text (recreating something like the BLAST report itself, in part or entirely), [HTML](wp:HTML "wikilink"), [BSML](BSML "wikilink"), "ResultTable" (tab-delimited format), "HSPTable" (tab-delimited, for HSPs), and [Gbrowse](Gbrowse "wikilink") [GFF](GFF "wikilink").
+currently creates output in a few different formats: text (recreating something like the BLAST report itself, in part or entirely), [HTML], [BSML], "ResultTable" (tab-delimited format), "HSPTable" (tab-delimited, for HSPs), and [Gbrowse] [GFF].

 The simplest way to output data in HTML format is as follows.